lotcoin/bitcoin/README.md

 Unit tests for the GUI code are in `src/qt/test/`.
 To compile and run them:

-    qmake BITCOIN_QT_TEST=1 -o Makefile.test bitcoin-qt.pro
+    qmake LOTCOIN_QT_TEST=1 -o Makefile.test lotcoin-qt.pro
     make -f Makefile.test
-    ./bitcoin-qt_test
+    ./lotcoin-qt_test

 Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
+The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [LotcoinPullTester](https://github.com/LotcoinPullTester).
 See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.

-See https://github.com/bitcoin/QA/ for how to create a test plan.
+See https://github.com/lotcoin/QA/ for how to create a test plan.